-If you are planning a trip to the Turks and Caicos Islands, it's prudent to know about how they are affected by the Atlantic hurricane season.
-Like the neighboring Bahamas to the north, the Turks and Caicos are vulnerable to hurricanes.
+If you are planning a trip to the Turks and Caicos Islands, it's prudent to know about how the archipelago is affected by the Atlantic hurricane season, which runs from June 1 to November 30.
+Like the neighboring Bahamas to the north, the British Overseas Territory of Turks and Caicos is vulnerable to hurricanes.

-In recent years, other major hurricanes that impacted the Turks and Caicos Islands include Category 4 Hurricane Ike in 2008 and Category 1 Hurricane Irene in 2011.
 In 2014, Hurricane Bertha made landfall on Middle Caicos Island as a tropical storm with wind speeds around 45 mph, bringing heavy rainfall but causing no major damage.
-In 2015, Category 4 Hurricane Joaquin washed out roads and damaged homes on the islands.
+The islands also experienced the Category 1 Hurricane Irene in 2011 and the Category 4 Hurricane Ike in 2008.

 Hurricane Season Dates

 From early August through the end of October is the peak period of the Atlantic hurricane season.
 The Atlantic basin includes the entire Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.